 - Line a counter/ table with plastic wrap.
 With the box of plastic wrap at the top of the table, tear off a piece that is 20 inches long and place the rolled chicken breast about 6 inches from the bottom.

 - Roll the plastic over the chicken breast and continue to roll the breast to the top of the plastic wrap.
 Make sure the plastic wrap is tight to the breast.

 - Once the chicken is rolled, grab the edges of the plastic wrap at the ends of the chicken breast and hold firmly.
 Roll the chicken on the lined table/ counter surface to tighten the ballotine.

-- Once the ballotine is tight, tuck the ends of the plastic wrap to the bottom of the ballotine and wrap in another piece of plastic wrap to secure them.
+- Tuck the ends of the plastic wrap to the bottom of the ballotine and wrap in another piece of plastic wrap to secure them.
 Repeat this process with the remaining chicken breasts.

 - Place the ballotines in the CVap Cook and Hold.

-- Heat a pot of oil to 350°F to fry the ballotines when they come out of the cook and hold oven.
+- Remove them from the cook and hold oven and Heat a pot of oil to 350°F to fry the ballotines.

-- Once the ballotines are cooked, remove them from the oven and let stand for two minutes.
+- After ballotines are cooked, remove them from the oven and let them stand for two minutes.

 - Remove the ballotines from the plastic and pat dry.

-- Fry them in the oil until they are golden brown, about 3 to 5 minutes.
+- Next, fry them in the oil until they are golden brown for approximately 3 to 5 minutes.